 Heritage Gardens at Kepaniwai Park is just outside of Iao Needle.
 This county park celebrates the major cultures of the plantation era.

 A walk around the historic whaling village of Lahaina town is a fun and interesting way to spend some time.
-Pick up a free Lahaina Historic Trail walking guide at the Lahaina Visitor Center at the Old Lahaina Courthouse.
+Follow this self-guided Lahaina Historic Trail walking guide.
 Pop into art and gift shops to pick up a souvenir.

 From around mid-December to early-January through March and even into April, humpback whales come to Hawaii to give birth and mate.
 Maui offers some exceptional whale watching.
 You can watch from the shoreline or go out on one of the many boat tours that leave out of Lahaina or Maalaea harbors.